Use our A-Z list below to decipher university phrases, terminology and definitions.

 Domestic students are Australian citizens, New Zealand citizens (including a diplomatic or consular representative of New Zealand, a member of the staff of such a representative or the spouse or dependent relative of such a representative) or holders of an Australian permanent visa.

-Many programs include elective courses, where students have the flexibility to study courses outside of their major or minor (or perhaps in another faculty) that counts towards their degree.
+Many programs include elective courses, where students have the flexibility to study courses outside of their required courses that counts towards their degree.
 Electives may be from other UniSC Schools depending on the program requirements.

 English Language requirements

-Some USC programs require successful completion of English subject in Year 12, or equivalent, for admission to that program.
+Some UniSC programs require successful completion of English subject in Year 12, or equivalent, for admission to that program.

 Enrolment is the process where an applicant, having received a written offer to study a particular program, chooses the courses to study in that program, pays the appropriate fees, and is issued with a Student ID Card.
 See also: Recommended enrolment pattern.